 Howard Midstream Energy Partners, LLC through its subsidiaries plans to permit, construct and operate a new open access system of petroleum products terminals and pipelines spanning from Corpus Christi, Texas to northern Mexico.
-This combined project called Dos Águilas will provide direct transportation services for gasoline, ultra-low sulfur diesel, and jet fuel from the Corpus Christi refinery complex to Laredo, Texas and to northern Mexico markets through deliveries to Nuevo Laredo, Tamaulipas and Santa Catarina, Nuevo León, near Monterrey.
+This combined project called Dos Águilas will provide direct transportation services for gasoline, ultra-low sulfur diesel, and jet fuel from the Corpus Christi refinery complex to Laredo, Texas and to northern Mexico markets through deliveries to Nuevo Laredo, Tamaulipas and the Monterrey Area, Nuevo León.

 The company previously held open seasons for the US and Mexican pipelines to solicit indications of interest for transportation services.

 Dos Águilas México, S. de R.L. de C.V.
-(Dos Águilas México) plans to design, construct, and operate an open access petroleum products pipeline system originating at an international border crossing between the United States and Mexico near Laredo, in the State of Texas and Nuevo Laredo, in the State of Tamaulipas (“Border Crossing”) and extending approximately 136 miles to a new terminal in Santa Catarina, near Monterrey, in the State of Nuevo León.
-The project will consist of 12 miles of pipeline from the Border Crossing to a new terminal in Nuevo Laredo (“Poliducto Frontera”) and 124 miles of pipeline from Nuevo Laredo to a new terminal in Santa Catarina (“Poliducto del Norte”).
-Depending on the volume and the term of the commitment, the negotiated transportation rate is expected to be approximately $0.47 US dollars per barrel for capacity on Poliducto Frontera from the International Crossing to Nuevo Laredo, TM, and $2.50 US dollars per barrel for capacity on Poliducto del Norte for capacity from Nuevo Laredo, TM to Santa Catarina, NL.
+(Dos Águilas México) plans to design, construct, and operate an open access petroleum products pipeline system originating at an international border crossing between the United States and Mexico near Laredo, in the State of Texas and Nuevo Laredo, in the State of Tamaulipas (“Border Crossing”) and extending approximately 136 miles to a new terminal the Monterrey Area in the State of Nuevo León.
+The project will consist of 12 miles of pipeline from the Border Crossing to a new terminal in Nuevo Laredo (“Poliducto Frontera”) and 124 miles of pipeline from Nuevo Laredo to a new terminal in the Monterrey Area (“Poliducto del Norte”).
+Depending on the volume and the term of the commitment, the negotiated transportation rate is expected to be approximately $0.47 US dollars per barrel for capacity on Poliducto Frontera from the International Crossing to Nuevo Laredo, TM, and $2.50 US dollars per barrel for capacity on Poliducto del Norte for capacity from Nuevo Laredo, TM to the Monterrey Area, NL.

 The Dos Águilas México Open Season ran from April 25, 2016 until May 23, 2016.